SQweb-team/Multipass-SDK-Laravel/README.md

 ##Install

-**This package is intended for custom PHP websites, with Laravel, and advanced integrations.**
+**This package is intended for websites powered by Laravel, and advanced integrations.**

 If you're using WordPress, we've made it easy for you.
 Download the SQweb plugin [directly from WordPress.org](https://wordpress.org/plugins/sqweb/), or check out the source [here](https://github.com/SQweb-team/SQweb-WordPress-Plugin).